What are the 4 Types of College Degrees?

 - Liberal arts

-Earning an associate degree can have significant economic impacts.
-According to the U.S. Bureau of Labor Statistics (BLS), associate degree holders earn 16% more than workers with only a high school degree.
+Earning an associate degree can have a significant economic impact.
+According to the U.S. Bureau of Labor Statistics (BLS), associate degree holders earn 20% more than workers with only a high school degree.

 With an associate degree in business administration, for example, you can gain a solid foundation in business principles and practices that will prepare you for entry-level positions.
 Continuing on to bachelor’s degrees in business administration can help you dive deeper into a specific area of study, such as finance, project management or marketing.